Accumulation and Distribution Share Classes

 Dollar Cost Averaging

-Investors making regular payments into a savings plan will experience the concept of dollar cost averaging.
+Investors making regular payments into a savings policy will experience the concept of dollar cost averaging.
 What does this mean and what are the benefits?

 Environmental - the 'E' in ESG